platformio/platformio-docs/en/stable/_sources/projectconf/section_env_library.rst.txt

 :ref:`projectconf_pio_libdeps_dir` before environment processing.

-If you have multiple build environments that depend on the same libraries, you can use :ref:`projectconf_dynamic_vars` to use common configuration.
+If you have multiple build environments that depend on the same libraries, you can use :ref:`projectconf_interpolation` to use common configuration.

 **Valid forms**